-Taking nutritional Harmala supplements can benefit cancer patients with Small Intestine Adenocarcinoma undergoing Temozolomide treatment.
-But avoid Harmala supplements if on Imatinib treatment for Chronic Myeloid Leukemia.
-Similarly, taking nutritional supplement Harmala can benefit healthy individuals who are at genetic risk of cancer due to mutation of the gene CDKN1B.
-But avoid taking nutritional supplement Harmala when at genetic risk of cancer due to mutation of gene TERT.
+Taking Harmala extracts or nutritional supplements may benefit Primary Penile Squamous Cell Carcinoma patients on Cisplatin treatment over Lecithin nutritional supplements.
+Similarly, taking nutritional supplements Harmala may benefit healthy individuals who are at genetic risk of cancer due to mutation of gene MLH1 over Yarrow Achillea.
+But avoid nutritional supplements Harmala when at genetic risk of cancer due to mutation of gene.

-Cancer remains an unsolved problem statement.
-The improved availability of personalized treatments and monitoring of cancer via blood and saliva have been significant factors to improve outcomes.
-The earlier the intervention – the better the influence on outcome.
+Genetic variations across cancer patients can be different and hence no two cancers are alike.
+The improved availability of “personalized to genetics” chemotherapy treatments and cancer disease monitoring via blood and saliva have been significant factors to improve outcomes.
+The earlier the lifestyle and treatment intervention – the better the influence on outcome.
 Genetic testing has the potential to assess cancer risk and susceptibility early.
-But besides regular monitoring in most cases there are no therapeutic intervention options available.
-After diagnosis with cancer such as Chronic Myeloid Leukemia or Small Intestine Adenocarcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
-During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide next steps.
-A large majority of cancer patients and those at-risk do take nutritional supplements like Harmala.
+But for at-risk individuals besides regular monitoring in most cases there are no therapeutic treatment intervention options available.
+After diagnosis with cancer such as Primary Penile Squamous Cell Carcinoma, the treatments get personalized to tumor genomics and factors like staging of disease, age and gender.
+During cancer remission (after treatment cycle is complete) – monitoring is used for assessment of any relapse and accordingly decide on next steps.
+A large majority of cancer patients and those at-risk may take nutritional supplements like Harmala.

-So the question is that are all genetic mutation risks and types of cancers to be considered as one when deciding the use of Harmala?
-Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene TERT the same as due to mutation of gene CDKN1B?
-Are the implications of Chronic Myeloid Leukemia same as Small Intestine Adenocarcinoma?
-Is it one and the same if you are on treatment Imatinib or on Temozolomide?
+So the question is that are all genetic risks and cancer indications to be considered uniformly when making decisions on the use of Harmala extracts or nutritional supplements?
+Are the biochemical pathway implications of genetic risk for cancer due to mutation of gene MLH1 the same as due to mutation of gene?
+Are the implications of Primary Penile Squamous Cell Carcinoma the same?
+Is it one and the same if you are on treatment with Cisplatin?

 Harmala supplements contain many active ingredients including Harmine at different concentration levels.
-The molecular pathways which are regulated by Harmala include Oxidative Stress, Epithelial to Mesenchymal Transition, Cytokine Signaling, Cell Cycle and MYC Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+The molecular pathways which are regulated by Harmala include MAPK Signaling and Apoptosis.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Harmala individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Harmala for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Harmala use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Harmala over other nutritional supplements – do consider all these factors.

-1. Will Harmala Supplements benefit Cancer Patients with Chronic Myeloid Leukemia undergoing Imatinib treatment?
+1. Will Harmala Supplements benefit Primary Penile Squamous Cell Carcinoma Patients undergoing Cisplatin Treatment?

-Small Intestine Adenocarcinoma is characterized and driven by specific genetic mutations like TP53 and KRAS leading to biochemical pathway changes in Epithelial to Mesenchymal Transition, Oxidative Stress, P53 Signaling, PI3K-AKT-MTOR Signaling and MAPK Signaling.
-A cancer treatment like Temozolomide works through specific pathway mechanisms.
+Primary Penile Squamous Cell Carcinoma is characterized and driven by specific genetic mutations like ABRAXAS1, PIK3CB and NUP93 leading to biochemical pathway changes in MAPK Signaling, Hematopoiesis and Inositol Phosphate Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Harmala supplements should be considered for Small Intestine Adenocarcinoma along with treatment Temozolomide.
-Harmala supplement impacts pathways/processes like Epithelial to Mesenchymal Transition and Oxidative Stress which either obstruct drivers of the disease and/or improve Temozolomide treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Harmala supplements should be considered for Primary Penile Squamous Cell Carcinoma along with the treatment Cisplatin.
+Harmala supplement impacts pathways/processes like MAPK Signaling which either obstruct drivers of Primary Penile Squamous Cell Carcinoma and/or improve Cisplatin treatment effect.